Go to content Go to main navigation More in this section

 The patch uses a four week cycle

 For example, if you start using the patch on a Sunday, then your patch change day will always be Sunday.
-You should only wear one patch at a time; remember to remove the previous one!
+You will only wear one patch at a time; remember to remove the previous one!
 When the fourth week ends you will begin the cycle again by applying a new patch, even if you still have bleeding.

 The patch must be applied properly